Board of Trustees

 - Other criteria to be determined by the Hartt Board

-- Individual is not serving on the Hartt Board at the time of his/her induction.
+- Individual is not serving on the Hartt Board at the time of their induction.
 Honorary Board members are eligible.

 Process for Nominating & Electing Members